Vaccinium macrocarpon. Family: Ericaceae

 the acidity of the urine.
 Cranberry is most useful as a preventive measure rather

 than a cure for an existing UTI.
-However, taking cranberry with standard treatment
+But taking cranberry with standard treatment for

-for a UTI can help you get better more quickly.
+a UTI may help you get better more quickly.

 Elements in cranberries have these features: